Tension (Kylie Minogue album): Live performances and More Than Just a Residency

 — Minogue on the premise of the show.", —Minogue commenting on More Than Just a Residency.

 Minogue first promoted the record on American Idol, where she performed "Padam Padam" and "Can't Get You Out of My Head".
 In June, she appeared as a special guest and performed the same songs at Capital's Summertime Ball.
 She performed "Padam Padam" as part of her nine-track setlist for the iHeartMedia KTUphoria 2023 live show.
-She also appeared on two shows hosted by American personality Andy Cohen: Cohen's Watch What Happens Live! and the Sirius XM radio show.
+She also appeared on two shows hosted by American personality Andy Cohen: Cohen's Watch What Happens Live! and the SiriusXM radio show.
 She also performed "Padam Padam" twice at the Horse Meat Disco event due to technical difficulties during the first performance.
 Minogue and Tears for Fears co-headlined Radio 2 in the Park at Victoria Park in September, exactly one week before the album's release.
 She headlined the festival's second and final night with performances of "Padam Padam", "Tension", and "Hold On to Now".

 Minogue attended the 2023 London Fashion Week launch at Lio London, where she performed several album tracks, including "Padam Padam" and "Tension".
 Minogue also opened a Kylie Pop-up Store in London from 22 September to 24 September.
 Minogue gave a free concert at the Shepherd's Bush Empire on 27 September 2023, and more than 100,000 people applied for the 2,000 tickets.
 Minogue performed "Padam Padam" at the opening ceremony of the inaugural Las Vegas Grand Prix on 15 November 2023.
 The next night, she performed several songs with Mark Ronson on the T-Mobile Arena stage in front of the Sphere.
 Minogue wrapped up the Formula One weekend on 18 November with a performance at the Monaco Grand Prix's Amber Lounge.
 Songs from Tension were featured in An Audience with..., a television concert special filmed at the Royal Albert Hall on 1 December 2023 and aired on ITV on 10 December and Boxing Day 2023.

 On 28 July, Minogue announced that she would start her first concert residency, titled More Than Just a Residency.
 The announcement came after Minogue teased the residency on Watch What Happens Live.
 Minogue went on to say that the residency had been planned three years in advance and that she would be performing new arrangements of her songs as well as tracks from Tension.
 She later teased both the show and the album track "Vegas High", which had not yet been released when the residency was announced.
 More Than Just a Residency began on 3 November 2023, at The Voltaire Club at The Venetian Las Vegas in Paradise, Nevada, and ended on 4 May 2024.
 It was both critically and commercially successful, with all performances quickly selling out.